 This can be a frightening process.

-Conscious sacrifice (Feather, 2013) is a Jungian psychology term for the psychological process of making a conscious decision to give up something of value for the sake of soul transformation.
+Conscious sacrifice (Feather, 2013) is a Jungian psychology term for the psychological process of consciously giving up something of value for the sake of soul transformation.

 For many, the thought of giving up something they want or need conjures up feelings of reluctance and even anger.
 This is especially true if the sacrifice feels like it’s going against our ego.
 But what if making a conscious sacrifice was actually the key to living a more authentic and meaningful life?

 For you, this ’sacrifice’ may mean loosening the grasp on the path you know and courageously marching into the unknown.
 You may have to give up some external reward, a feeling of control and the illusion of certainty.

 Our ego will always protest any type of sacrifice.
 This is because the ego wants something familiar, low-risk, comfortable, and offers immediate rewards.
 These goals do not always align with what’s best for us as spiritual beings.
 In order to make a conscious sacrifice, we need to be aware of this inner conflict and be willing to let go of our need for approval or recognition.

 The ego’s protests are often loud and persistent, but if we can push through them, we will find that making a conscious sacrifice is one of the most rewarding things that we can do.

 Practically, what can you do to get through an existential crisis?
 Here are a few steps.